kooweele/ExData_Plotting1/README.md

 ### Revision
-13-April-2016
+13-April-2016:
-I have initially created ONE R-script "plot_energy_consumption.R" to plot all 4 graphs instead of having 4 $ scripts for plotting.
+I have initially created ONE R-script "plot_energy_consumption.R" to plot all 4 graphs instead of having 4 R scripts for plotting.
 I have since broken up the my "plot_energy_consumption.R" script into plot1.R, plot2.R, plot3.R and plot4.R after realizing what the assignment is asking for and reviewing what others have done.

 ## Introduction